Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video

 Passing the Guard With the Kimura Grip

-I've been passing the guard with the Kimura for about nine years now, shortly before getting my BJJ black belt.
+I've been passing the guard with the Kimura for about ten years now, shortly before getting my BJJ black belt.
 Ever since then, my game has evolved largely around this technique, which I've used at every level of competition in the world, up to and including the IBJJF Pans and local US Grappling events, not to mention every day on my students and training partners.
 I hope to share some of these tricks with you here.
 This system has helped students win pro MMA fights, advanced no-gi divisions, and black belt matches ever since I started teaching seminars on the system back in 2009.

 Starting From the Half Guard, Looking for the Finish

 I like to think in terms of a very linear progression of techniques.
 I'll start with gripping the Kimura, as shown in this first video.
 After that, I'll try to separate the arm from the body.
 If I can do that, I'll simply finish the person right then and there with one of these two moves.
 It's important to always be threatening with the Kimura as a submission in order to be able to use it as a position.

 The "Floating Pass"

 This is the cornerstone technique for passing the half guard from the hip-switch position when you have the Kimura grip.
 Remember- this is a linear progression.
 If the arm separates from the body, simply revert to the straight arm finish or stepover finish (if you can't straighten the arm).
 However, an experienced grappler is likely to recognize the submission threat, and this is exactly what opens up the floating pass for you.
 The Float is comparable to a basic hip-switch half guard pass, just with much better leverage.